Email FacebookTwitterMenu burgerClose thin

 First, you’ll need to find an island that meets your needs.
 Believe it or not, there are several websites dedicated solely to finding the perfect private island to purchase.
 You can find private islands for sale via Private Islands Inc. or Vladi Private Islands, or by contacting a realtor who specializes in big-ticket sales.

 Additionally, some high-end real estate companies, like Sotheby’s International Realty or Christie’s International Real Estate, list private islands for sale.
-Locations range from the Bahamas to Turks and Caicos to Italy.
+Global real estate locations range from the Bahamas to Turks and Caicos to Italy.

 How to Buy an Island: Research

 Go into your search with some requirements.
 You may want to consider price, weather, and the level of existing infrastructure.
-Meanwhile, will you use your island for solely yourself or commercialize it eventually?
+Think about if you’ll use your island solely for yourself or plan to commercialize the real estate eventually.

-Generally speaking, purchasing an island for private use is a much more seamless process than say, purchasing one for business purposes.
+Generally speaking, purchasing an island for private use is a much more seamless process than purchasing one for business purposes.
 However, buying an island with infrastructure already in place can be much cheaper in the long run.
-Islands without any built-in infrastructure like electricity or existing buildings can drive up costs considerably.
+Islands without any built-in infrastructure like electricity or existing buildings can drive up costs considerably over the long term.

 How to Buy and Island: Pitfalls